 - CERCLA and RCRA regulatory support

-- One to seven years relevant project experience (prefer consulting experience)
+- One to three years relevant project experience (prefer consulting experience)

-- Available to begin work in Richland, WA on or before November 4, 2013
+- Available to relocate and work in Richland, WA

 - 40-hour HAZWOPER

 Interested candidates should e-mail a resume, a cover letter, and completed application (downloadable from our website www.gofreestone.com) to firstname.lastname@example.org, with the following subject heading: Project Geologist Position.

 Position: Junior Biologist – Plant Surveys/Environmental Compliance - Richland, WA